Cupolas of Capitalism

 Italian and French Renaissance Revival capitol

 .
 Central circular drum tower capped with dome and cupola is a half scale replica of St. Peter's in Rome.
-272 feet tall.
+272 feet tall from ground to top of crowning statue.
 Post Modern East Wing.
 The cupola is capped with a statue officially named Commonwealth, and locally known to some as Miss Penn or Letitia.
-More info is available at the Pennsylvania General Assembly site, with virtual tours here and here.
+More info offsite at the official Pennsylvania Capitol website, with visitor info, building photos, and a virtual tour.
+The Capitol Preservation Committee provides info about the capitol's ongoing restoration and preservation work, a building F.A.Q., and historical notes about the building and the people behind it.
 An outstanding photo album is also available from photographer Edward Crim.

 Rhode Island Providence

 1759-71, Old State House (a.k.a.
 Colony House) designed and built (mostly complete by 1762).
-Now headquarters of Rhode Island's Historical Preservation and Heritage Commission / ?
-Architect.
+Now headquarters of Rhode Island's Historical Preservation and Heritage Commission / ? architect.
+HABS report mentions Allan Brown, William Smith, David Harris, Daniel Jenckes, & William Wheaton on building committees.

 1840, renovation (mostly lost to later renovations) / Russell Warren.